hykrion/schwarzschild-double/README.md

 To use the GUI you need schwarzschild.exe and gnuplot.exe in the same directory.

 # Compilation
-If you want to compile the code you'll need the [GSL library](https://www.gnu.org/software/gsl/) and [GSL](https://www.gnu.org/software/gsl/).
+If you want to compile the code you'll need the [GSL](https://www.gnu.org/software/gsl/) and [glib](https://docs.gtk.org/glib/) libraries.
 I've done all the development in Windows so I've used the [MSYS2](https://www.msys2.org/) system.
 You can use [Chocolatey](https://chocolatey.org/) or install MSYS2 directly.

 To install the packages I've used [pacman](https://archlinux.org/pacman/pacman.8.html).
 To compile you just need a c99 compiler.
 I've used [CodeBlocks](https://www.codeblocks.org/) as IDE.